KDE/documentation-develop-kde-org/HIG/source/accessibility/index.rst

 --------

 When you have problems seeing, the mouse is quite hard to use.
 The keyboard is a lot more reliable.
-Therefor it is important that applications can be used with the keyboard.
+Therefore it is important that applications can be used with the keyboard.
 For some users, using a mouse is difficult because of motor skill issues.
 Making applications keyboard accessible benefits everyone, since it allows us to use shortcuts to use the applications more efficiently.